RobinBoers/blog.geheimesite.nl/content/en/notes/our-school-system-is-broken.md

 And it also doesn't help that we get grades for those tests.
 Because by put consequences on the test, you're also putting pressure to perform on the student.
 The result is that students are now actively studying for tests, which means that what you're testing not what knowledge and skills the student has acquired during the lessons, and can be reasonably expected to reproduce in a real scenario.
 No, instead, you're measuring the amount of time that a student spent preparing for a test.
 In other words: we're testing the wrong thing.

+To properly learn something exercising is very important, especially with the subjects I follow.
+However, when I get home from an exhausting school day I don't want to do more schoolwork.
+Most students make their homework with a 'let's get done with it already' mindset, which makes it a lot less effective.

+According to some teachers "students need to spend at least 40 hours on school work per week to learn enough".
+There is a fatal flaw in that statement: the assumption that school is the only place students learn something.
+What about developing their own talents?
+I think I learn way more in my spare time, when I'm working or playing around with silly coding thingies.

 We go to school to learn new things, which we will need in our future life.
 School prepares us for society, future jobs and life.
 I am now at the point where I know what interests me, what I'm good at, and in what domain I would like to work.
 However, I still have to follow a lot of courses at school that I don't particularly need or like.
 And that sucks, because now I feel very constrained when it comes to learning the things I actually like.
 Instead of giving me the opportunity to develop my talents and learn more things, ~~our school system makes me do German~~ I feel like school is holding me back.

 Sometimes I think the current school system makes us do a lot of things just because we can.
 [More isn't always better](https://blog.geheimesite.nl/post/waarom-altijd-meer/).
 Instead of making VWO students do more courses (GERMAN!!), we should focus on spending more time and effort at the courses they like and want to develop further.